RinkeHoekstra/semanticweb-web-application-tutorial/tools.md

 Check your version of Java by running `java -version` in a Terminal or Command Prompt window.

-If you have Java, then you are probably fine. **Only install a new version of Java if it is really necessary**.
+If you have Java 1.7 or higher, then you are probably fine. **Only install a new version of Java if it is really necessary**.

-If you plan on installing Stardog, this should be Java 1.7 64bit at a minimum (1.8 preferred).
+Stardog requires Java 1.7 64bit at a minimum (1.8 preferred).
 Stardog does not run on 32bit systems.
 It is also safest to install the JDK rather than a JRE.

 * Windows users should download Java from: <http://java.com>
 * Linux users should use the package manager of their system (e.g. `sudo apt-get install openjdk-8-jdk` on debian-style systems)
 * MacOS comes shipped with a sufficiently recent java version.

 ### 2.3 Python
-A working version of **Python**, preferably somewhat close to 2.7.10 (but not 3.x) for your platform of choice.
+A working version of **Python**, preferably somewhat close to 2.7.12 (but not 2.6 or 3.x) for your platform of choice.

 * Check what version you have by running `python --version` in a terminal (or command prompt) window